Best Subsonic 9mm for Suppressed Pistols | 147gr Guide

 Yes—barrel length is one of the most important variables in keeping 9mm truly subsonic.

-Short barrels (3–4.5″)
+Short Barrels (3–4.5″)

 • More consistent subsonic velocities